Voice From the Field

 - Co-teachers’ experiences in designing their roles and working together productively

-This event is open to all VIU students, staff, and faculty, as well as members of the surrounding community.
+This event is open to all FXUA students, staff, and faculty, as well as members of the surrounding community.

-To learn more about participating in Voices from the Field, please contact Mr. Kevin Martin at email@example.com, follow us on social media @SEDatVIU and @TESOLVIU, and visit the School of Education’s website at www.viu.edu/sed!
+To learn more about participating in Voices from the Field, please contact Mr. Kevin Martin at email@example.com, follow us on social media @SEDatFXUA and @TESOLFXUA, and visit the School of Education’s website at www.viu.edu/sed!